Subaru Forester vs Outback: A comparison of Subaru crossovers known for long-term dependability and low cost of ownership.

 Choosing a Subaru Forester vs Outback

 The Subaru Outback has been a favorite in the North American market for several decades, while the Forester is a relative newcomer.
 Each offers similar performance and handling capabilities, as well as fuel efficiency and cost of ownership.
-So, what are the biggest differences between the Subaru Forester vs Outback?
+So, what are the biggest and most important differences between the Subaru Forester vs Outback?

 “The Forester is more utilitarian, no excess, just what you need,” said Sebati Oker, Sales Associate at Carr Subaru in Beaverton, OR.